 One recommendation according to Dr. Ditkoff is for women of “advanced maternal age is to use preimplantation genetic testing with IVF to exclude aneuploidy. by excluding embryos with aneuploidy, we are able to improve live birth rates while reducing miscarriage rates.
 Large data support preimplantation genetic testing for women between ages 37-42 years of age since their live birth rates have been shown to increase as a result of preimplantation genetic testing.”

 But there is also evidence to suggest there are ways to turn back the clock and improve egg quality.
 Providing the correct nutrients to the ovaries/eggs, balancing hormones, and reducing stress and inflammation can all improve egg quality.
-Dr. Robert Kiltz suggests patients take a prenatal vitamin, COQ10, DHEA, eat a high fat/low carb diet to prevent inflammation, avoid toxins, and try acupuncture, massage, and yoga as a way to improve circulation to the ovaries and uterus and reduce stress inflammation.
+Dr. Robert Kiltz suggests patients take a prenatal vitamin, COQ10, eat a high fat/low carb diet to prevent inflammation, avoid toxins, and try acupuncture, massage, and yoga as a way to improve circulation to the ovaries and uterus and reduce stress inflammation.
 “All of these can help to improve egg quality, and while changes won’t happen overnight, making these lifestyle shifts can yield some impressive results,” says Dr. Kiltz.
 Kiltz advises patients to switch to a ketogenic diet focusing on bacon, eggs, butter, beef, and full-fat ice cream for 3-4 months prior to IVF if possible as eggs start their final stage of maturation three months prior to ovulation.

 UNDERLYING HEALTH PROBLEMS

 Certain pre-existing health conditions have been known to contribute to miscarriage— Polycystic Ovary Syndrome (PCOS), diabetes, lupus, thyroid problems, high blood pressure (in late pregnancy).